danihoo/MaterialComponents/README.md

 #### Text field theming

 You can define a custom theme.
-It is required to inherit from either Widget.MaterialComponents.TextInputLayout.OutlinedBox or Widget.MaterialComponents.TextInputLayout.FilledBox to get the correponding style.
+It is required to inherit from either Widget.MaterialComponents.TextInputLayout.OutlinedBox or Widget.MaterialComponents.TextInputLayout.FilledBox to get the corresponding style.

 ```
 <style name="OutlinedEditTextTheme" parent="Widget.MaterialComponents.TextInputLayout.OutlinedBox">